How Do I Use Teaming with IntelŽ Advanced Network Services (IntelŽ ANS)?

 Configure team member features similarly, or failover and team functionality are affected with possible severe consequences.

 Virtual Adapters require memory resources beyond those of the actual physical adapters.
 Also, the physical adapter buffers or descriptors might need to be increased when set into a team.
 If the system is used more heavily, consider tuning both the base adapter and the virtual adapter settings for either RX or TX traffic.

-You can have up to 8 ports in a team.
-But, environmental factors (OS, CPUs, RAM, bus, switch capabilities) can limit the benefits of more adapters, and determine total throughput capability.
-SFT can only use 2 adapters.
+You can have up to eight ports in a team, but environmental factors (OS, CPUs, RAM, bus, switch capabilities) can limit the benefits of more adapters and determine total throughput capability.
+SFT can only use two adapters.

 For Link Aggregation/FEC/GEC/802.3ad, you must match the switch capabilities for aggregation.
 Only use 802.3ad DYNAMIC mode with switches capable of DYNAMIC 3ad active aggregation.

 For AFT and SFT modes, only one adapter is active at a time.
-With ALB, only one adapter receives while all transmit IP or NetWare1 IPX packets, but never to the same destination address simultaneously.
+With ALB, only one adapter receives all transmit IP or NetWare*1 IPX packets, but never to the same destination address simultaneously.

 Throughput is always higher to multiple addresses than to a single address, regardless of the number of adapters.

 In Windows NT 4.0, there is a timer for each adapter to prevent a non-working teamed adapter from holding up the boot to desktop.
 If you are using mixed speed adapters (Intel PRO/100 with PRO/1000), and using Teaming or a large number of VLANs, you can encounter a load time longer than the timer's limit.
 If this happens, disable the timer for each adapter in the team in the registry under the DWORD BindTimerTimeout: